Solar Lights Not Working – 6 Most Common Reasons

 1. Lack of Sunlight

-The most common reason why a solar light might have stopped working is the lack of direct sunlight.
+The most common reason a solar light might have stopped working is the lack of direct sunlight.
 Solar lights rely on solar exposure to charge the batteries and illuminate at night, this could be particularly important if you’re trying to light a flagpole.
 If there’s not enough sunlight falling on the solar panels due to cloudy weather, shadow, or any other reason, the panels won’t recharge the battery, and hence the outdoor solar lights might not work.

 Fix: Place the Solar Panel in Direct Sunlight

 Most solar lights require only a few hours of direct sunlight to charge the batteries.
-But if the panels are installed in a shaded area, the chances are that your solar lights may not function properly.
+But if the panels are installed in a shaded area or wrong direction, the chances are that your solar lights may not function properly.
 Make sure there is no plantation in the way that may cause a shadow to fall on the solar panels.

 Shadows also tend to change their position with changing weather.
 It’s, therefore, advised to take a look at your solar panels now and then see how shaded they might be around midday.

 2. Faulty Solar Light Sensor

 Solar lights come with sensors that determine how dark it needs to be for the lights to activate.
 The sensor senses the amount of darkness and helps the light differentiate between the day and night time.
-If you’re using a solar light with a faulty sensor, the solar lamp won’t know when to turn on or go off.
+If you’re using a solar light with a faulty sensor, the solar lamp won’t know when to turn on or off.